coderbeez/qwerty/README.md

 - The text over a simple pencil image sets out the site's name, function (save notes, share links) and extent (HTML, CSS, JavaScript and Python).

-- A slider, on the home page for mobile devices and sidebar on mediuma and large screens, allows users to switch between normal and dark mode.
+- A slider, on the home page for mobile devices and sidebar on medium and large screens, allows users to switch between normal and dark mode.
 Local storage is used to keep track of users preference.
 CSS is used to style the slider while jQuery is used to check local storage for preferences, apply and remove styles.

 - A distraction sidebar on medium and large screens, On mobile devices, visible under the pencil image on the home page.